 - Submit an official transcript of all college level work completed and of all graduate courses taken.
 Failure to submit transcripts of any graduate or undergraduate work is considered a serious offense.

 - Results within the mean on the “Examen de Admisión a Estudios Postgraduados” (EXADEP) or in the Graduate Record Examination (GRE)

-- Three letters of recommendation from professors or professionals familiar with the candidate’s performance in academic and work settings.
+- Two letters of recommendation from professors or professionals familiar with the candidate’s performance in academic and work settings.

 - Certificate of good conduct from the Police Department.

 - A personal interview and written essays.